Diagnosis, Treatment, Prevention

 Dementia diagnosis is usually done by a specialist.
 The specialist will perform tests and ask questions to understand the symptoms.
 This includes talking to the patient and family members.
 A “differential diagnosis” is done to see which disease is causing the symptoms.
 The patient may have more than one medical condition.

 To consult a specialist, visit the neurology, geriatrics, or psychiatry department of a hospital.
-Doctors can be consulted at a hostpital’s OPD (out patient department).
-Or go to specialized clinics like Memory Clinics.
-Examples of organizations that have memory clinic are ARDSI (Alzheimer’s and Related Disorders Society of India) chapters.
-NGOs working with seniors may also have such clinics.
+Doctors can be consulted at a hospital’s OPD (out patient department).
+Or go to specialized clinics like Memory Clinics run by dementia organizations, senior citizen organizations, NGOs, etc.

 Some persons with symptoms may refuse to see a doctor.
 They can be suspicious.
-If you force them to see a doctor, they get angry.
+They get angry if you force them to see a doctor.
 Talk to the doctor in the absence of the person.
 Ask the doctor to check the person for dementia as part of a normal health check-up.
 Sometimes volunteers make home visits to do an assessment.
 This can be used to decide on further medical follow-up.

 A full 4-part interview of Dr CT Sudhir Kumar explaining what a diagnosis requires and suggesting how families can proceed to get a diagnosis is available on this site.
 See the “See Also” section below for links to all four parts.

-When there is a risk of the vulnerable senior or person with comorbidities contracting a serious infection by traveling/ exposure in a medical facility (such as during the COVID pandemic), telemedicine can be used for an initial consultation.
+When there is a risk of the vulnerable senior or person with comorbidities contracting a serious infection by traveling/ exposure in a medical facility, telemedicine can be used for an initial consultation.
 Try to use a video consultation to better explain the situation and maybe include video clips to demonstrate the problems.
 The teleconsultation may give a better perspective on whether a doctor visit is required, whether some tests are required, and so on.
-More tips on using telemedicine are available at Getting medical advice using telemedicine.

 A dementia diagnosis is a “clinical” diagnosis given by the doctor (clinician).

 Patient history is very important for doing the diagnosis.
 Doctors gather information from the patient and family on the symptoms and their impact.
 They check the abilities of the patient to see if these have reduced a lot.
 They ask questions to know how fast the decline was.
 The patient’s medical data and current medicines are studied.
-Families must give the doctor all this information.
-They have to be ready to answer such questions.
+Families must give the doctor all this information and be ready to answer such questions.

 Doctors also make patients perform some tasks.
-These could include drawing something, answering questions about the news or general knowledge, asking them to remember something, walking on a straight line, etc. Doctors may use a “Mini Mental State Examination” (MMSE) test or a similar test to see the cognitive status of the patient.
+These could include drawing something, answering questions about the news or general knowledge, asking them to remember something, walking on a straight line, etc. They may use a “Mini Mental State Examination” (MMSE) test or a similar test to see the cognitive status.
 Local, adapted versions may also be used, such as the Hindi Mental Status Examination (HMSE).
 Only doctors are supposed to use such tests and interpret the results.

 While family doctors may do some initial checking, the complete diagnosis is usually done by specialists in neurology, psychiatry, or geriatrics.

-If the dementia symptoms are serious, the doctor may say the patient has all-cause dementia.
-The doctor also tries to see which specific diseases are causing the symptoms.
-Examples are Alzheimer’s, Lewy Body Dementia, Fronto-temporal dementia (FTD), vascular, etc. Often doctors give only a tentative diagnosis.
-They use terms like “possible Alzheimer’s” or “probable Alzheimer’s”.
+If the dementia symptoms are serious, the doctor may say the person has all-cause dementia.
+The doctor also tries to see which specific diseases are causing the symptoms (differential diagnosis).
+Examples are Alzheimer’s, Lewy Body Dementia, Fronto-temporal dementia (FTD), vascular, etc. Often doctors give only a tentative diagnosis, using terms like possible Alzheimer’s or probable Alzheimer’s.
 The reason is that a firm diagnosis of many dementias can only be given after someone dies and the brain is checked in an autopsy.

 If the symptoms are mild, doctors may say the person has Mild Cognitive Impairment (MCI) or Mild neurocognitive disorder.
-This is a clinical diagnosis based on subjective assessment of the decline in one more or cognitive domain compared to the person’s previous level of functioning.
+This is a clinical diagnosis based on subjective assessment of the cognitive decline compared to the person’s previous level of functioning.
 MCI can occur due to many reasons and is not dementia.
 Some persons with MCI will develop dementia later.
-Others will stay at that same level, or may even improve.
+Others will stay at that same level or may even improve.

 MCI is a relatively new type of diagnosis.
 MCI may be amnestic (where memory issues are predominant) or non-amnestic (other cognitive issues are impaired).
-The doctor may also do some biomarker tests to decide whether this is MCI (also called syndromic MCI, where causes are unknown or other than Alzheimer’s) or is MCI due to Alzheimer’s disease, where the symptoms have a specific underlying cause – distinct biological changes causing damage and death of nerve cells in the brain and characteristic of Alzheimer’s.
+It is possible to do some biomarker tests to decide whether this is MCI (also called syndromic MCI, where causes are unknown or other than Alzheimer’s) or is MCI due to Alzheimer’s disease, where the symptoms have a specific underlying cause – distinct pathology characteristic of Alzheimer’s.
+However, such testing is very uncommon in India.

-While there is no medication for MCI, a person diagnosed with it should be more careful to adopt a healthy lifestyle and also consider changes to make life simpler given the impairment.
+While there is no medication for MCI, a person with MCI should be more careful to adopt a healthy lifestyle and consider changes to make life simpler given the impairment.
 Some dementia support organizations offer services for cognitive engagement/ cognitive activities sessions designed for such persons.
-Also, as a significant percentage of person with MCI will later develop dementia, families have to remain alert about further decline and get check-ups done.
+Also, as a significant percentage of persons with MCI will develop dementia later, families have to remain alert about further decline and get check-ups done.

 Media reports sometimes give wrong information about the diagnosis procedure.
 Such reports may be based on research and not on approved diagnosis methods.
 Here are some clarifications: